aws-amplify/docs/ios/api-apigw.md

 2. Use the CLI to add api to your cloud-enabled backend and app.

- In a terminal window, navigate to your project folder (the folder that contains your app `.xcodeproj` file), and add the SDK to your app.
+ In a terminal window, navigate to your project folder (the folder that contains your app `.Xcodeproj` file), and add the SDK to your app.

 	```bash
 	$ cd ./YOUR_PROJECT_FOLDER